martinspetlik/OsteoDiffusion/README.md

 - `--mlflow`: Use MLFlow monitor. **Do not include this flag if you want to run without MLflow.**

 ### Postprocessing
-To analyze and visualize diffusion model results:
+To analyze and visualize diffusion model results (in latent space):

 ```bash
 python postprocess/postprocess_diffusion_latents_results.py configuration